-There are two occasions to discuss your child's progress in school with the class teacher in the Autumn and Spring terms.
+There are two occasions to discuss your child's progress with the class teacher in the Autumn and Spring terms.
+Under current restrictions these discussions will take place over the phone.
 However, please contact the school at any time to discuss progress or if you have any further concerns.